dylan-isaac/dotfiles/README.md

 ## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Creative Commons Attribution-NonCommercial 4.0 International License (CC BY-NC 4.0) - see the [LICENSE](LICENSE) file for details.

+This means you can freely share and adapt the code for non-commercial purposes, as long as you provide attribution to the original author.

 ### 🐍 Python Environment